GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

     **[Chef Supermarket](https://supermarket.chef.io/)** via the `knife`
     command.

-        knife cookbooks site install google-cloud
+        knife cookbook site install google-cloud

-    NOTE: `~/.chef/cookbooks` is a default path for the `knife cookbooks` command.
+    NOTE: `~/.chef/cookbooks` is a default path for the `knife cookbook` command.
 If you want a different path, you'll need to specify it in a custom [knife configuration file](https://docs.chef.io/config_rb_knife.html).